 In terms of streaming, Roku is one of the best streaming devices out there.
 I have so many friends that were able to cut the cord thanks to Roku.
 There is an enormous amount of content available to you.
 Apps or content channels allow you to watch everything from TV shows and movies to other types of content.
 Of course, with nearly 3,000 channels in the Roku channels list, there are bound to be plenty of duds in the mix.
 You need to fill your device with the best Roku channels of 2017 in order to get the most out of the cord cutting experience.
 In this guide, we’ll go over the best free Roku channels as well as the best paid Roku channels.

 With so much to choose from how do you determine what’s worth watching?
 After a little digging, I’ve come up with ten of the best Roku free channels to get you started!
 Finding others is simple and before you know it, you will have all of the best Roku channels loaded and playing daily!

 What are the Best Roku Channels?

 With so many to choose from, it’s hard to narrow it down to just a handful.
 But, below, find our current list of the best Roku channels, followed by our list of the best free Roku channels.

 Best Paid Roku Channels:

 They say the best things in life are free… but that might just not be true when it comes to the best Roku channels.
-These three options below provide HD streaming of some of the best streamable content out there, and while they aren’t free, they are still very affordable options, and some of the best Roku apps overall.
+These options below provide HD streaming of some of the best streamable content out there, and while they aren’t free, they are still very affordable options, and some of the best Roku apps overall.